Towards a characterisation of Sidorenko systems: Properties of -systems

 \section{Properties of $(2 \times k)$-systems}

 In this section, we are specifically concerned with systems defined by two (non-equivalent) linear forms, i.e.~with $(2\times k)$-systems.
 Of particular interest are those systems with $s(L)=k-1.$ The motivation behind studying these systems stems from Theorem~3.1 in~\cite{klm21-uncommon}.
-There, the uncommonness of a system $L$ is deduced from understanding subsystems $L_B$ which are single-equation systems, which are fully understood, or $(2\times \ell)$-systems with $s(L_B)=s(L)=\ell-1.$ \thref{thm:main1-odd} implies that any Sidorenko system must have even $s(L).$ When $s(L)=2$, then $L$ is either degenerate or not Sidorenko, by Corollary~3.2 in~\cite{klm21-uncommon}.
-So here we mainly consider the case where $s(L)\ge 4$, and such a system is non-degenerate.
+There, the uncommonness of a system $L$ is deduced from understanding subsystems $L_B$ which are single-equation systems, which are fully understood, or $(2\times \ell)$-systems with $s(L_B)=s(L)=\ell-1.$ \thref{thm:main1-odd} implies that any Sidorenko system must have even $s(L).$ When $s(L)=2$, then $L$ is either redundant or not Sidorenko, by Corollary~3.2 in~\cite{klm21-uncommon}.
+So here we mainly consider the case where $s(L)\ge 4$, and such a system is irredundant.
 We first present a general criterion and then apply it to the special case of $k=5.$

-We will see that there are $(2\times 5)$-systems with $s(L)=4$ that are Sidorenko but not common.
-Let us first give a more convenient definition of commonness, analogously to \thref{def:sid}. \begin{defn} Let $L$ be a non-degenerate $(m \times k)$-system.
+We will see that there are $(2\times 5)$-systems with $s(L)=4$ that are common but not Sidorenko.
+Let us first give a more convenient definition of commonness, analogously to \thref{def:sid}. \begin{defn} Let $L$ be an irredundant $(m \times k)$-system.
 Say that $L$ is \emph{common} if for all $n$ and all $A \se \Fqn$, we have

 \end{defn}

 It will be convenient in this section to use the functional perspective on Sidorenko and common systems.
 For a system $L=L(x_1,\ldots,x_k)$ and a function $f:\Fqn\to \R$ define

 and note that this definition agrees with~\eqref{eq:lamf} when $f$ is the indicator function of a set $A.$ For a function $f:\Fqn \rightarrow [0,1]$, and a linear form $E = a_1 x_1 + \ldots + a_kx_k$, let